MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.Catalog.ExchangeGetLastUpdate

 Data regarding the success for failure of retrieving the need for updated data regarding the Office 365 tenant admin assigned add-ins.
 Used for health metrics, charts, and analysis of customer problems.
 ExchangeGetLastUpdate will always run on boot as part of the host code and determine whether add-in assignments have changed for a user.
 If so then osf.DLL will be loaded so we can call ExchangeGetEntitlements to get the specific assignments (and ExchangeGetManifests will called to retrieve any new manifest that are needed).
 ExchangeGetEntitlements (and ExchangeGetManifests) could also be called on demand after host application has been running.
-The idea is to not load the large DLL if we don’t need to.
+The idea is to not load the large DLL if we don't need to.
 Without this event in Required, we would not be able to tell if users are failing to get add-ins assigned to them if that first service call fails.
-It’s also the main signal for any auth problems we face talking to our service.
+It's also the main signal for any auth problems we face talking to our service.

 The following fields are collected: